jamesec/evenc.github.io/o/customized_email.md

 You can register for a free account first, then upgrade to paid plan at a later time.

 Set up Tuta mail with your own domain.
-Refer to this video for steps:
+Refer to this video for steps:<br>
 [How to add your custom domain to Tutanota - YouTube](https://www.youtube.com/watch?v=NKYyqRtRc0o)

 Now you have an email address with your own domain, enhancing your personal branding!